Punchbowl Bus Company: Fleet

-As of July 2022, the fleet consists of 74 buses.
+As of July 2022, the fleet consisted of 74 buses.
+After the transfer of buses and services to U-Go Mobility in July 2023, as of November 2024, the fleet consisted of 22 buses.

 Until the late 1980s, Punchbowl Bus Company were a loyal Leyland buyer.
 Following their withdrawal from the market, Hino, MAN, Scania and Volvos have been purchased.

 Punchbowl Bus Company operated Denning and later Mercedes-Benz and MAN coaches in its charter division.

 From its foundation in 1952, the fleet livery was red and cream.
 In 2010, the Transport for NSW white and blue livery began to be applied on the Sydney bus fleet.
 There is only one bus on route service which still wears the Punchbowl Bus Co. livery, m/o 809.
 All other vehicles in the Punchbowl Bus Co. livery are now used on charter work, train replacement etc. PBC Goulburn and PBC Crookwell fleet continues to bear the Punchbowl Bus Co. livery.

 Ticketing

 Since 16 July 2014, all buses used for Sydney services have been equipped to accept the Opal card ticketing system.